jjvanzon/Circular-Language-Spec/constructs-drafts/circular-language-summary.md

-﻿Encircle Language | Construct Drafts
+﻿Circular Language | Construct Drafts
 ====================================

-Encircle Language Summary
+Circular Language Summary
 -------------------------

 `[ Deprecated documentation ]`

 ### Loose Ideas

-Encircle,
+Circular,
 2008-08-06

 In the end, a summary / cheat sheet might be made of the coding concepts and diagram syntax.